K-ernest/K-ernest/README.md

 You can click the Preview link to take a look at your changes.
 --->

-# 👋 Hi there, I'm Ernest!
+# 👋 Hi there, Im Ernest!

 Welcome to my corner of GitHub!
 I'm a passionate developer, curious thinker, and lifelong learner I'm building sleek web apps, tinkering with backend logic, or exploring new tech stacks, I love turning ideas into reality through code.